As appropriate to the disability, documentation should include:

-- Documentation: In order to fully evaluate requests for accommodations or auxiliary aids Florida State University will need documentation of the disability that consists of an evaluation by an appropriate professional.
-The documentation will describe the current impact of the disability.
-A completed OAS application is a part of a student’s documentation.
+- Documentation: In order to fully evaluate requests for accommodations or auxiliary aids, Florida State University requires that the disability documentation includes an evaluation by an appropriate professional.
+The documentation must describe the current impact of the disability.
+A completed OAS application is also a necessary part of a student’s documentation.

-- Meeting to request service: The most important piece of documentation.
-The student must schedule an intake appointment with an OAS staff member to discuss available support services and the process for requesting accommodations.
-Meetings can be scheduled for phone or Skype.
+- Meeting to request service: The most important portion of acquiring accommodations.
+Students must schedule an intake appointment with an OAS Accessibility Specialist to discuss available support services and the process for requesting accommodations.
+Meetings can be scheduled in person, by phone, or online (Zoom).

-- Participate: It is important for the student to participate in the determination and selection of reasonable and appropriate accommodations.
+- Participate: It is important for students to participate in the determination and selection of reasonable and appropriate accommodations.